vaishcodescape/EngiHelp-API/README.md

 📬 Contact

 👨‍💻 Author: Aditya Vaish
-📧 Email: adityavaish@example.com
+📧 Email: adityavaish846example.com
-🌐 GitHub: AdityaVaish
+🌐 GitHub: vaishcodescape

 Feel free to copy this, tweak it further, and let me know if you’d like even more enhancements! 🚀